 credits: noboru morikawa

-a romanian version of the post is available on the ginger group
+a romanian version of the post used to be available on the ginger group